manadart/Enflow/README.md

         Salary = 1000000
     };

-// Give the candidate employee a $5000 raise if they're in HR and earn less than $40k. var salaryRaiseWorflow = new ApplySalaryRaise(salaryRaiseRule, new EmployeeRepository());
+// Give the candidate employee a $5000 raise if they're in HR and they earn less than $40k. var salaryRaiseWorflow = new ApplySalaryRaise(salaryRaiseRule, new EmployeeRepository());

-// Will be granted raise.
+// Will be granted the salary raise. salaryRaiseWorflow.Execute(elligibleEmployee);
-salaryRaiseWorflow.Execute(elligibleEmployee);

 // Will throw a BusinessRuleException.